Create A Frightfully Fun Halloween Farmhouse

 Use What You Have: Gather branches and twigs from outside.
 Use old books and bottles.

 Fun Fact: Rumor has it witches are able to transform into black cats or owls…so watch out!

 Pumpkin patches are bustling!
 It’s time to carve, bake and toast the season’s most versatile player.
-From classic jack-o’-lantern smiles to intricate and unorthodox designs, decorative pumpkins always figure in to Halloween.
+From classic jack-o’-lantern smiles to intricate and unorthodox designs, decorative pumpkins always figure into Halloween.
 Using pumpkins as lanterns is a centuries-old custom we still observe today.
-Fortunately, there’s durable décor that doesn’t require cleaning, carving and throwing away year after year.
-Metal Pumpkin Luminaries and Pumpkin Light Strings add an eerie glow to mantels, tabletops or counters.
+Fortunately, there’s durable décor that doesn’t require cleaning, carving, and throwing away year after year.
+Metal pumpkin luminaries and lights strings add an eerie glow to porches, mantels, tabletops, or counters.
 When it comes to lighting, the more the better!
-Bundle together multiple strings of lights, candles and lanterns for a focal point.
+Bundle together multiple strings of lights, candles, and lanterns for a focal point.

 Use What You Have: Make your house smell like pumpkin pie!
 Simmer water and pumpkin pie spice in a slow cooker or small pot on the stove.
 Or, add 2 Tbsp. coconut oil and pumpkin pie spice to a candle warmer.

 Fun Fact: Jack-o’-lanterns were also known as “will-o’-the-wisp”, a legendary ghostly light seen on bogs and marshes to entice travelers away from the road.

 Add Touches of Rustic Wood

 Modern farmhouse style pivots on the use of rustic wood finishes.
 Adding some as backdrops or accents for your Halloween updates can lighten the atmosphere and bring in some decorator’s sophistication.
 Oversized wood barn doors can be adapted and changed year-round.
 For more specific frightful décor, try Halloween cutout shutters.